Global

 Indian peninsula.

-4.2.2 Display of Rice High–Temperature Exposure Data
+4.2.2 Display of Rice High-temperature Exposure Data

-the extreme high–temperature hazard area were superimposed to obtain the rice
+rice planting area and the extreme high-temperature hazard area were

-Compared with the historical
+scenario, and mapped (Figure 5).
+Compared with the historical period, under the

-exposure to high temperature will
+RCP8.5?CSSP3 scenario, the area of rice exposure to high temperature will

 generally increase in the mid–term, with the most significantly in Africa and

-4.2.3 Display of Rice High–Temperature Vulnerability Data
+4.2.3 Display of Rice High-temperature Vulnerability Data

 Combining